dfinity/response-verification/packages/ic-asset-certification/README.md

 ## Configuring asset certification

 `AssetConfig` defines the configuration for any files that will be certified.
-The configuration can either be matched to an individual file by path, or to many files by a glob.
+The configuration can either be matched to an individual file by path or to many files by a glob.

 In both cases, the following options can be configured for each asset: